TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 This proved to be very easy to install and use.
 Note that a reset button was connected between the RPi Pico pin 30 (RUN) and pin 28 (GND) as shown below - this avoids the requirement of a a disconnection of the USB cable to set the Pico in boot-select load mode.
 (It was necessary to put the Pico in upload mode everytime a new sketch was uploaded.)

-An existing Arduino IDE 1.8.13 installation was used with the official Arduino mbed-based installation - the instructions as described [**here**](https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=309215#p1849553) was followed.
-It requires a smalllish 300 MB download from within the board manager.
+An existing Arduino IDE 1.8.13 installation was used with the official Arduino mbed-based installation - the instructions as described [**here**](https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=309215#p1849553) were followed.
+It required a smalllish 300 MB download from within the board manager.

-The second approach also use the boards manager and is as described [**here**](https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=307565).
+The second approach also uses the boards manager and is as described [**here**](https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=307565).
 It needed a slightly larger download.

 For both boards the blink and serial temperature display sketches were tested - remember to change the LED pin number to 25 for the blink example and to select the Pico serial port for the second example.
 Screendumps from both sketches are as below.